vuejs/router/packages/docs/guide/advanced/typed-routes.md

 ![RouterLink to autocomplete](https://user-images.githubusercontent.com/664177/176442066-c4e7fa31-4f06-4690-a49f-ed0fd880dfca.png)

 It's possible to configure the router to have a _map_ of typed routes.
-While this can be done manually, it is recommended to use the [unplugin-vue-router](https://github.com/posva/unplugin-vue-router) plugin to generate the routes and the types automatically.
+While this can be done manually, it is recommended to use the [unplugin-vue-router](https://github.com/posva/unplugin-vue-router) plugin to generate the routes and the types automatically from a file based routing system.

 ## Manual Configuration